-- Consistency with local visioning and other neighborhood development plans - Evidence of required local municipal approvals - Evidence of outreach, involvement and cooperative intent with residents or organizations representative of the residents within the target neighborhood(s) - Proposals that include a well designed and implemented fair affirmative housing marketing plan for initial and ongoing occupancy.
+Consistency with local visioning and other neighborhood development plans

+Proposals that include a well designed and implemented affirmative fair housing marketing plan for initial and ongoing occupancy.

 Organizational Capacity

 - Proven experience in developing housing and organizational capacity to undertake proposed development. - Financial capacity to complete the proposed project including existing funding commitments. - Readiness to proceed, including evidence of site control. - Experience with the HOME Program and/or other public housing grant programs. - Applications that are thorough and demonstrate the ability to complete the project within 24-months of award.